ushelp/DataTable/readme.txt

 Using AJAX pagination can improve data loading and display speed, reduce network traffic, improve the customer experience degrees; while to refresh only partial, solution when there are multiple data displayed on the page table area, the traditional way paging causes a page refresh all.

-EasyDataTable AJAX pagination plugin is based on jQuery pagination plugin best, no one, simple, clear, easy to use, flexible, comprehensive; own tabs; supports sorting; built EasyDataTable expression language can be enhanced through the JavaScript programming paging.
+EasyDataTable AJAX pagination plugin is based on jQuery Ajax pagination plugin best pure, simple and easy to use, flexible; own tabs; supports sorting; built-EasyDataTable expression language and events that enhance paging through support JavaScript programming.
+Compatibility: EasyDataTable fully compatible with IE6 and above, Firefox, Chrome, Safari, Opera and other kernel (Trident, Gecko, Webkit, Presto) browser, and is compatible with multiple platforms and systems (PC, TabletPC, Mobile).

 Compare EasyDataTable with Ext paging features:
 Simple: EasyDataTable requires less resource loading, very lightweight Easy to use: almost no JS code, a comprehensive package, JS zero programming Ajax paging function can be realized
-Flexible: fewer restrictions, comes expression language features are available from the UI to customize and extend
+Flexible: fewer restrictions, comes the expression language, event support, from UI to customize and extend functionality available

 Rapid development steps:
 1、On the web page introducing EasyDataTable js and css files